Applying clock comparison methods to pulsar timing observations: Weights and unbiasing of the variances

 and flicker frequency modulation ($\gamma_{PTA}=3$):

 The equation for PVAR is given in \cite{2020arXiv200513631V} as

 where $A$ and $B$ are constants which depend on the type of the modulation.
 They are given as $A = 23$ for $\gamma_{PTA}=0$ and $A \approx 28$ for $\gamma_{PTA}=3$, whilst $B\approx 12$ for all spectral indices.
-As pointed out in \cite{2020arXiv200513631V}, the formula is unreliable for the highest time steps, especially if there is red noise.
-Thus we adjust them using the 100 realizations by setting them to the ones from the AVAR formulas.
-We also notice a mixture of white and red noise for our realizations.
-Consequently, we approximate the degrees of freedom by applying the corresponding equation only to the highest 3 octaves for the red noise case and 2 octaves for the borderline case.
-The degrees of freedom used for our analysis can be found in tables \ref{table:13_weights},\ref{table:14_weights} and \ref{table:15_weights}
+As pointed out in \cite{2020arXiv200513631V}, the formula is unreliable for the highest $\tau$.
+However, from the theory we know that $\nu=1$ at the largest time step for PVAR.
+We also notice a mixture of white and red noise for our realizations, especially for the boundary case.
+Consequently, we approximate the degrees of freedom for the boundary case using those from the white noise case as a conservative approach.
+The degrees of freedom used for our analysis can be found in tables \ref{table:13_weights} and \ref{table:15_weights} and are the same for the covariances.

 Finally, \cite{6174199} have shown that the largest time steps are statistically biased towards lower VAR/COV values.
 The factors that need to be applied for any time step $\tau$ with its degrees of freedom $\nu$ can be found in table II in \cite{6174199}.
-We also show the factors used in this paper in tables \ref{table:13_weights},\ref{table:14_weights} and \ref{table:15_weights}.
+We also show the factors used in this paper in tables \ref{table:13_weights} and \ref{table:15_weights}.